In hazy market for reselling diabetic test strips, Chicago company is under fire

 Carmen Catizone, executive director of the National Association of Boards of Pharmacy, an umbrella group for state licensing boards, said he wants to “tighten up” the rules on resales.

-“The people that area selling these are not interested in the patient.
+“The people that are selling these are not interested in the patient.
 They’re interested in profit,” Catizone said.

 The inspector general’s office for the U.S. Department of Health and Human Services did an analysis of two years of claims and, in a 2011 report, found that Medicare had “inappropriately allowed” $6 million in claims for diabetic test strips, sometimes to people who didn’t have a proper diagnosis or who already were in a hospital or nursing facility where the strips would be available.